crewAIInc/crewAI/README.md

 ```

 ### Running Tests

 ```bash
 poetry run pytest
 ```

 ### Running static type checks

 ```bash
 poetry run pyright
 ```

 ### Packaging

 ```bash
 poetry build
 ```

 ### Installing Locally

 ```bash
 pip install dist/*.tar.gz
 ```

 ## Hire CrewAI

 We're a company developing crewAI and crewAI Enterprise, we for a limited time are offer consulting with selected customers, to get them early access to our enterprise solution
-If you are interested on having access to it and hiring weekly hours with our team, feel free to email us at [sales@crewai.io](mailto:sales@crewai.io)
+If you are interested on having access to it and hiring weekly hours with our team, feel free to email us at [sales@crewai.io](mailto:sales@crewai.io).

 ## License

-CrewAI is released under the MIT License
+CrewAI is released under the MIT License.